 Cinnamon sticks come from the dried inner bark of the tree.
 In the process of drying, the cinnamon curls up to create the quill-like structure of a cinnamon stick.
 Ground cinnamon comes from grinding up the sticks into a fine powder.

 Another more common variety of cinnamon is cassia cinnamon (Cinnamomum cassia), which is most likely the cinnamon you have stocked in your spice cabinet.
 It’s much more widely distributed, especially in the United States.

 Both types look the same and taste the same to most people.
 But there’s a difference between these two types of cinnamon, particularly when it comes to your health.

 Ceylon and cassia cinnamon have a few distinct differences.

-Cassia cinnamon, also known as Chinese cinnamon, comes from the inner bark of an evergreen tree grown mostly in southeast Asia.
+Cassia cinnamon, also known as Chinese cinnamon (or Saigon cinnamon), comes from the inner bark of an evergreen tree grown mostly in southeast Asia.